 2.5.
-The market continues to develop in relation to risk free rates as reference rates for notes
+The market continues to develop in relation to risk free rates as reference rates for notes.

-The market continues to develop in relation to risk free rates, such as the 5-Year SORA OIS Rate as reference rate in the capital markets for transactions in Singapore dollar, as well as its adoption as alternative to the previous SGD Swap Offer Rate.
+The market continues to develop in relation to risk free rates, such as the 5-Year SORA OIS Rate (and its component SORA) as reference rates in the capital markets for transactions in Singapore dollar, as well as its adoption as alternative to the previous SGD swap offer rates.
 The market or a significant part thereof may adopt an application of SORA that differs significantly from that set out in the Conditions of the Notes.
 In addition, the manner of adoption or application of SORA reference rates in the Eurobond markets may differ materially compared with the application and adoption of SORA in other markets, such as the derivatives and loan markets.
 Any such mismatch between the adoption of SORA reference rates across these markets may adversely impact any hedging or other financial arrangements which a Noteholder has in connection with any acquisition, holding or disposal of the Notes and could have a material adverse impact on such Noteholders' investments.